Top of the pageCheck Your Symptoms

 Groin Problems and Injuries

 You may have had a minor groin problem at one time or another.
-Most of the time our body movements do not cause problems.
-It's not surprising that symptoms may develop from everyday wear and tear, overuse, or an injury.
+Most of the time, our body movements don't cause problems.
+But sometimes symptoms may occur from everyday wear and tear, overuse, or an injury.

 The groin areas are located on each side of the body in the folds where the belly joins the legs.
 The pubic area lies between the two groin areas.